-Absorption: The absolute bioavailability of the intramuscular route was greater than 90% in a cross-over study in which healthy subjects (n = 17) were administered a 7.5 mg IV or IM dose.
-The mean peak concentration (C{max}) and time to peak (T{max}) following the IM dose was 90 ng/mL (20% CV) and 0.5 hr (50% CV).
-C{max} for the 1-hydroxy metabolite following the IM dose was 8 ng/mL ($T{max} = 1.0 \text{ hr}$).
+Absorption: The absolute bioavailability of the intramuscular route was greater than 90% in a crossover study in which healthy subjects (n = 17) were administered a 7.5 mg IV or IM dose.
+The mean peak concentration (C{max}) and time to peak (T{max}) following the IM dose was 90 ng/mL (20% CV) and 0.5 hour (50% CV).
+C{max} for the 1-hydroxy metabolite following the

+IM dose was 8 ng/mL ($T{max} = 1.0$ hour).
 Following IM administration, C for midazolam and its 1-hydroxy metabolite were approximately one-half of those achieved after intravenous injection.

-Distribution: The volume of distribution (Vd) determined from six single-dose pharmacokinetic studies involving healthy adults ranged from 1.0 - 3.1 L/kg.
+Distribution: The volume of distribution (Vd) determined from six single-dose pharmacokinetic studies involving healthy adults ranged from 1.0 to 3.1 L/kg.
 Female gender, old age, and obesity are associated with increased values of midazolam Vd.
 In humans, midazolam has been shown to cross the placenta and enter into fetal circulation and has been detected in human milk and CSF (see CLINICAL PHARMACOLOGY, Special Populations).

-In adults and children older than 1 year, midazolam is approximately 97% bound to plasma protein, principally albumin.
+In adults and pediatric patients older than 1 year midazolam is approximately 97% bound to plasma protein, principally albumin and that for 1-hydroxy metabolite is about 89%.

 Metabolism: In vitro studies with human liver microsomes indicate that the biotransformation of midazolam is mediated by cytochrome P450-3A4.
 This cytochrome also appears to be present in gastrointestinal tract mucosa as well as liver.
-Sixty to seventy percent of the biotransformation products is 1-hydroxy-midazolam (also termed alpha-hydroxymidazolam) while 4-hydroxy-midazolam constitutes 5% or less.
+Sixty to seventy percent of the piotransformation products is 1-hydroxy-midazolam (also termed alpha-hydroxy-midazolam) while 4-hydroxy-midazolam constitutes 5% or less.
 Small amounts of a dihydroxy derivative have also been detected but not quantified.
 The principal urinary excretion products are glucuronide conjugates of the hydroxylated derivatives.